AB InBev launches SAB bid, to sell MillerCoors stake

 Those shareholders have accepted the alternative offer, the two brewers said in a joint statement.
 Altria said it expected to book a post-tax gain of $8 billion when the deal closed.

-SABMiller shares were up 2.0 percent at 40.54 pounds at 1515 GMT (10:15 a.m.
-ET) on Wednesday, with gains limited by a degree of uncertainty around regulatory hurdles before the transaction is concluded.
+SABMiller shares were up 2.0 percent at 40.54 pounds at 1515 GMT on Wednesday, with gains limited by a degree of uncertainty around regulatory hurdles before the transaction is concluded.
 The shares have gained almost 40 percent since speculation about an AB InBev approach emerged two months ago.

 However, AB InBev's confidence that the deal will go through is high, reflected by a potential $3 billion fee if it fails.